SciBorgs/SciGuides/projects/jv-robotics/Day 1/Intro.md

 ## What is FIRST® Robotics?

-**FIRST® Robotics** is an organization that hosts massive global robotics competitions with **1000’s of teams once every year**.
+As you may have already learned from our wonderful *Core Mechanics Presentation*, **FIRST® Robotics** is an organization that hosts massive global robotics competitions with **1000’s of teams once every year**.
 These competitions are split up into **3 divisions** based on difficulty level.

 ### **1. FRC (FIRST® Robotics Competition)**
 *Grades 9-12 (The Sciborgs compete in this!)*